 Nonmarket analysis refers to how we organize and draw inferences from the information we’ve assembled about the issue and for each stakeholder.
 Working in a structured manner, this analysis involves five fundamental steps.
+(You will address each of these step in your Case Study project throughout the semester)

 - Define the issue.
 Remember from a previous page that "an issue is defined as a specific policy question with a uni-dimensional set of possible policy alternatives (outcomes)."
 Please keep this in the back of your mind, as you will be asked at various points in this course to identify issues.
 (For issue examples, see the Case Study options.)